TiagONTOP/QuantPerformancePortfolio/case_studies/03_fft_autocorrelation/README.md

 * Thread-local buffer reuse
 * GIL-free multithreading via `rayon`

-This case study exemplifies how **hardware-aware, memory-conscious engineering** in Rust can push scientific computing workloads far beyond what Python’s vectorized libraries can reach.
+This case study exemplifies how **hardware-aware, memory-conscious engineering** in Rust can push scientific computing workloads far beyond what Python's vectorized libraries can reach.